Nude photos found on phone of Nashville mayor's ex-lover, investigators say

 "The deleted chats and messages between Sgt.
 Forrest and Megan Barry, if recovered, could provide further evidence of their activities while Sgt.
 Forrest reported to be on duty," the affidavit says.

-Investigators also say they have recovered two nude photos of a woman, whom they believe to be Barry, that appear to have been taken on Forrest's city-issued phone and were recovered from his police department email.
+Investigators also say they have recovered two nude photos of a woman that were taken on Forrest's city-issued phone and were recovered from his police department email.
 The pictures were taken on May 15 and October 17 of last year.
 On both dates, Forrest and Barry were in Washington D.C. together.

 PANEL INVESTIGATING NASHVILLE MAYOR OVER USE OF DNC FUNDS FOR TRAVEL WITH BODYGUARD